Cross-correlation of Planck CMB lensing with DESI galaxy groups: DATA

 In addition, we project the 3D group number density distribution to 2D sky map along the line-of-sight in the $N_{\rm side}$ = 2048 resolution, then downgrade the pixelized map to $N_{\rm side}$ = 512, and exclude areas pixels with an observed coverage fraction smaller than $f^{\rm threshold}$.
 This step is to minimize the impact from the footprint-induced fake overdensity.
 For the pixels with coverage fraction above this threshold, we assign to each mask pixel $\alpha$ its coverage fraction $f_\alpha$, and use this value as a weight in the clustering measurements that follow

-where $w_i$ is the mask in $N_{\rm side}=2048$ map, we consider three choices of $f^{\rm threshold}$ later for consistency tests but fiducial one is 0.5, and the galaxy survey mask is 1 (meaning the pixel will be used in the cosmological analysis) if $f_\alpha\geqslant f^{\rm threshold}$ otherwise is 0 (excluded in the analysis).
-This modified galaxy mask, in combination with the \emph{Planck} convergence map mask \footnote{\url{http://pla.esac.esa.int/pla/\#cosmology}}, define the total mask that we use for the cross-correlation analysis.
-After the total mask, there are $16876$ deg$^2$ sky area ($f_{\rm sky}=0.41$) and 2036764 galaxy groups left.
+where $w_i$ is the galaxy mask in $N_{\rm side}=2048$ map, which is 1 when there are galaxies satisfying group selection criteria otherwise is 0.
+And the denominator in \myref{eq:fi} is 16.
+We consider three choices of $f^{\rm threshold}$ later for consistency tests but fiducial one is 0.5, and the group mask is 1 (meaning the pixel will be used in the cosmological analysis) if $f_\alpha\geqslant f^{\rm threshold}$ otherwise is 0 (excluded in the analysis).

 The pixelized overdensity of galaxy groups is estimated by